endail/hx711-rpi-py/README.md

 # bin directory will contain python module
 # eg. HX711.cpython-37m-arm-linux-gnueabihf.so
-# import this file into your script
+# import this file into your Python script as in examples
+# above
 ```

+## Documentation

+As the Python code relies upon the [underlying C++ library](https://github.com/endail/hx711#documentation), the documentation is identical.
+However, not all of the code is exposed to Python.
+An example is the [Utility class](https://github.com/endail/hx711/blob/master/include/Utility.h), which is only meant for use within the C++ library.
+You can check precisely which functionality is accessible through Python in the [bindings.cpp file](src/bindings.cpp).